 Admissions are Open on a Rolling Basis!

 The Human Rights Centre of the University for Peace (established by the UN General Assembly) has for the last five years been offering its flagship Professional Development Diploma in Sustainable Development and Human Rights, courses for which can be taken entirely online.
-As the name suggests, this programme focuses on the human rights dimensions of sustainable development, with a major thrust on the implementation of the Sustainable Development Goals through human rights based approaches (HRBA).
+As the name suggests, this programme focuses on the human rights dimensions of sustainable development, with a major thrust on the implementation of the Sustainable Development Goals through mainstreaming human rights across all processes of design and implementation.
 This Diploma, aimed at professionals seeking training for career development, can be obtained upon successful completion of five of the six online courses offered in the programme.
 Enrollments are open on a rolling basis and participants can join the programme at the beginning of any of the following six courses:

 Each of these courses is also offered as a stand-alone certificate course, but participants can now obtain a professional development diploma by taking five of the aforementioned six courses which fall within the overarching theme of sustainable development and human rights.
 The diploma is designed in a way that participants develop incremental expertise in the different limbs of sustainable development and its linkages with human rights.